theamankumarsingh/validify/README.md

 etc.

 The workbook should include the headings as well.

+3. The sheet name should be named as "Sheet".

 ## Application
 This script can be used to filter database of people with their details (name, address, telephone, email, URL) to ensure that data with only valid URLs remain.